austinyu/CSC395-Final-Project/Paper.md

 ### Result Comparison

 Table 1 shows the precision achieved by each model on the four test sets.KNN classifier can be immediately identified as the underperforming model, as its accuracies are under 80% across all four test sets.
-The other six models have a very close performance, with the mean centered at a 90% mark.
+The other six models have very close performances, with the mean centered at a 90% mark.

 ![image-20230515141706674](Paper.assets/image-20230515141706674.png)

 > Table 1: Accuracy on the 4 datasets.

 Table 2 shows the accuracy achieved by each model on the four test sets.
 We see that every model has achieved an average precision score higher than 95%.
-This indicates that all of our seven models are extremely accurate of positive predictions.
-KNN classifier achieved the highest average accuracy across the test sets, followed by AdaBoost classifier.
+This indicates that all of our seven models are extremely accurate in positive predictions.
+The KNN classifier achieved the highest average accuracy across the test sets, followed by the AdaBoost classifier.

 ![image-20230515141738716](Paper.assets/image-20230515141738716.png)

 > Table 2: Precision on the 4 datasets.

 Table 3 shows the recall achieved by each model on the four test sets.
-Again, KNN classifier is  identified as the underperforming model, as its recall are under 0.70 across all four test sets.
-The other six models have a very close performance around 0.8 average recall, but Stacked classifier managed to achieve the highest average testing recall.
+Again, the KNN classifier is identified as the underperforming model, as its corresponding values for recall are under 0.70 across all four test sets.
+The other six models have very close performances around 0.8 average recall, but the Stacked classifier managed to achieve the highest average testing recall.

 ![image-20230515141804490](Paper.assets/image-20230515141804490.png)

 > Table 3: Recall on the 4 datasets.

 Table 4 shows the f1-score achieved by each model on the four test sets.
-Once again, KNN classifier has the worst performance, non of its f1-score surpasses 0.8.
-The other six models have a very close performance, with the mean f1-score centered at around 0.9.
+Once again, the KNN classifier has the worst performance, non of its f1-score surpasses 0.8.
+The other six models have very close performances, with the mean f1-score centered at around 0.9.

 ![image-20230515141839295](Paper.assets/image-20230515141839295.png)